It is more important to know where you are going than to get there quickly. Do not mistake activity for achievement. – Mabel Newcomber

 The real power of Ends lies in their function as a delegation tool from board to CEO or the operational side of the organization.
 When boards use Ends to describe the results that must be accomplished (for whom, at what worth), and then monitor accomplishment of a reasonable interpretation of Ends on a regular basis, the ability of the board to be accountable to its legal or moral owners for relevant results is optimized.
 Meanwhile, the CEO and staff benefit from clear direction on what success looks like.

 Want to see what Ends policies look like?
-Click here to download seven sample Ends policies for different types of organizations.
+Click here to download seven sample Ends policies for different types of organizations, and take the Board EXCELerator, our online board education program.